sriram980980/KafkaUITool/README.md

 java -jar target/kafka-ui-tool-2.0.0-jar-with-dependencies.jar --api-server --port=8080

 # Server will be available at: http://localhost:8080
+# The API server now runs independently of JavaFX and can be used in headless environments
 ```

 #### Option 3: Use CLI Interface (For Automation/Scripting)